beginning of content

 What are the symptoms of oesophageal cancer?

-All of these symptoms can also happen for other reasons, so having these symptoms doesn't always mean you have cancer.
-If you are worried, tell your doctor — they can examine you and refer you for tests to better understand your condition.
+If you are worried, see your doctor.
+Your doctor can examine you and refer you for tests to better understand your symptoms.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.